Akash Khurana

-Akash Khurana is an Indian actor, screenwriter, theatre artist and entrepreneur.
+Akash Khurana is an Indian actor, screenwriter, director, author, theatre artist and entrepreneur.

 His first screen appearance was in Shyam Benegal's Kalyug.
 He has appeared in nearly 60 films, including Ardh Satya, Saaransh, Naam, Beta, Saudagar, Sarfarosh, Company and Barfii.

 He has written over 20 screen plays, including Aashiqui and Baazigar.
-He won Nandi Award for Special Jury for the film Dr. Ambedkar (1992).
+He won the Nandi Award for Special Jury for the film Dr. Ambedkar (1992).

 Early life and background

-Khurana did his schooling from St. Francis de Sales school in Nagpur.
-He graduated from National Institute of Technology, Rourkela (Rourkela, Odisha, India) as a mechanical engineer.
+Khurana did his schooling at St. Francis de Sales school in Nagpur.
+He graduated from the National Institute of Technology, Rourkela (Rourkela, Odisha, India) as a mechanical engineer.
 He then obtained an MBA degree from XLRI – Xavier School of Management (Jamshedpur, Jharkhand, India).
 Later he obtained an M.Phil. degree and a Ph.D. in Social Sciences from Tata Institute of Social Sciences (Mumbai, India), where he has been a visiting faculty member since 1995.